kirsho/Singularity/Intro2Singularity.md

 - an example of a yml file
 You can clone it to build and use this this env.

-You can also see example of definition file I use [here](https://github.com/kirsho/Singularity/tree/master/def]
+You can also see examples of definition files I use [here](https://github.com/kirsho/Singularity/tree/master/def]

 # How to share and deploy your Singularity image